curtmorgan3/fight_or_fright/readme.md

   |  24–25	|    +7
   |  26–27	|    +8
   |  28–29	|    +9
   |  30	    |   +10

-For example, to determine a players armor class, add ten to his dexterity modifier.
+For example, to determine a players armor class, add 10 to his dexterity modifier.
 His speed score is 12, his modifier is 1, so his armor class is 11.

 ### Hit / Miss:
   1. Hitting is determined by taking a random number 1-20, adding the attacker's dexterity modifier, then